|Library Computers FAQ|

 What are the rules and conditions for internet access at the library?

 The library reserves the right to set time limits on the use of internet computers and to limit the number of people using a station at a given time.

 The library affirms the right of each individual to have access to constitutionally protected materials and the library affirms the right and responsibility of parents and guardians to determine and monitor their children’s use of the internet.

 Can I save my work onto your computers?

 No – our computers have software that erases your work at the end of your session.
-You could e-mail your work to yourself, or save it on a floppy disk or other media.
+You could e-mail your work to yourself, or save it on a disk or other media.